1mertyuksel/.NetCore_MongoDB_VillaApp/README.md

 <!-- CONTACT -->
 ## Contact

 I’d love to hear from you!
-Whether you have questions, feedback, or just want to connect, feel free to reach out to us through the following channels:
+Whether you have questions, feedback, or just want to connect, feel free to reach out to me through the following channels:

 - **Mert Yüksel** - [LinkedIn](https://www.linkedin.com/in/mert-yüksel/) - mertyuksel680@gmail.com
   Feel free to connect with me on LinkedIn for updates and professional networking.
 For any inquiries or support, don’t hesitate to drop me an email.
-We’re here to assist you and look forward to engaging with you!
+I am here to assist you and look forward to engaging with you!

 Project Link: [Villa App](https://github.com/1mertyuksel/.NetCore_MongoDB_VillaApp)